yeroc-sebrof/social_mapper/README.md

 Make sure the new version of Firefox is in the path.
 If not manually add it.

-2) Install the Geckodriver for your operating system and make sure it's in your path, on Mac you can place it in `/usr/local/bin`, on ChromeOS you can place it in `/usr/local/bin`, and on Linux you can place it in `/usr/bin`.
+2) Install the Geckodriver for your operating system and make sure it's in your path, on Mac you can place it in `/usr/local/bin`, on ChromeOS you can place it in `/usr/local/bin`, and on Linux you can place it in `/usr/bin`. `tar zxvf geckodriver-v*`

 Download the latest version of Geckodriver here: